Local Dairy

 Ossabaw Island Hogs and raised on the farm for breeding and pork products.
 The American Berkshire Association (ABA) ensures that there pigs are 100% Berkshire Pork in order to ensure high quality.
 Various pork products are sold including Hickory Smoked Ham, pork chops, sausages, whole pig, and 1/2 pig.
 For more menu and pricing information visit their website.
 Raw cows milk is also sold by the 1/2 gallon and is available daily.

-Dancing Goats Dairy is a small goat dairy located in Newbury, Massachusetts.
-It specializes in artisan batches of fresh and aged cheese, goat milk caramel, goat milk fudge and handcrafted soaps.
-The herd is raised on open pasture which gives the cheese a mild flavor that changes with the seasons and the soaps are crafted using only pure essential oils.
+Dancing Goats Dairy is a small goat dairy farm in Newbury, Massachusetts.
+It specializes in goat milk soaps, ritual candles and scrubs, seasonal salves and balms, and elixirs and tonics crafted using only pure essential oils.

-The owner and cheesemaker, Erin Bligh, fell in love with the rustic simplicity of French cheese while studying abroad in Rennes, France.
-From France she took a job as a Kidding Intern at Consider Bardwell Farm in Vermont.
-Erin spent about a year in Vermont, learning how to birth and milk goats, how to run a farm and then several months in the cheese room as an apprentice.
+The owner, Erin Bligh (they/theirs), fell in love with the rustic simplicity of French cheese while studying abroad in Rennes, France.
+From France, they took a job as a Kidding Intern at Consider Bardwell Farm in Vermont.
+Erin spent about a year in Vermont, learning how to birth and milk goats and run a farm, and then several months as an apprentice in the cheese room.

 Returning to Massachusetts, Erin worked for Tendercrop Farm.
-In 2013, she began her kidding season with a herd of five goats after renovating an old farm outbuilding into stalls and a milk room.
-By 2014, her herd had grown to milking seven and by 2015 to milking fourteen.
+In 2013, they began their kidding season with a herd of five goats after renovating an old farm outbuilding into stalls and a milk room.
+By 2014, their herd had grown to milking seven and by 2015 to milking fourteen.

 Dunajski Dairy – Peabody, MA